 - from 20°C to below 5°C within 4 hours

-The perfect monitoring and auditing tool for food storage is a temperature logger.
-They are a quick and simple way to ensure that your fridges and freezers are always operational.
+For effective monitoring and auditing of food storage conditions, a temperature logger proves to be a quick and simple tool to ensure the constant operational status of fridges and freezers.

 Ways to Monitor Temperature

-There are a wide range of thermometers including:
+There are a wide range of thermometers.
+Some of these include: